Christmas in Connecticut (1945) – A Review

 One actor in this that always stands out to me is Greenstreet.
 He makes his usual strong presence in the movie and it’s fun to see him play a much lighter role than what he usually would be cast in.
 I so associate him with his more dramatic roles in The Maltese Falcon, Casablanca and Passage to Marseille that seeing him walk around in a bathrobe carrying presents is quite jarring.
 You mean he’s not trying to steal something from this farm and doesn’t want to kill anyone???

 I can’t say it’s one of my favorite Christmas films and personally I wouldn’t define it as “a classic”.
-It takes a decent amount of time to set up the story and the complicated hysterical fallout scenes that you would expect don’t start to rain down once things get rolling.
-And Morgan is a very weak leading man.
+It takes a decent amount of time to set up the story – quite a good amount of time to set all the pieces in place.
+After all that work the complicated hysterical fallout scenes that you would expect to get don’t exactly start to rain down once things get rolling.
+And Morgan is a very weak, forgettable leading man.

 It’s light and airy and has some amusing and romantic scenes, but I never feel compelled to watch it every year.
-Still, I do enjoy it, mainly for Stanwyck who is just so charming in this.
+Still, it’s a harmless frolic and I do enjoy it, mainly for Stanwyck who is just so charming in this and some amusing moments provided by the colorful additions of Sakall and Una O’Connor.

 Really, despite having the word ‘Christmas’ in the title, the holiday background could have been dropped completely!
 Sure, there’s a Christmas tree in it, there’s snow, the characters even take a ride in a one horse open sleigh, but there’s not a lot of focus on anything more to do with Christmas than that.
 This story could have been a romantic comedy that takes place at Thanksgiving, Memorial Day or any weekend during the year!